-1.7 SHAPE CODE OF CONDUCT
+1.4 SHAPE CODE OF CONDUCT

 We believe the mutual interest of us and our suppliers is best served by a common dedication to excellence and that such dedication is adequate to express mutual respect and appreciation.
-Our expression of being an industry leader and maintaining exemplary ethical business practices is a key core principal.
-If you have any questions on what practices are acceptable, please feel free to contact the Vice President of Human Relations or the Director of Purchasing.
+Our expression of being an industry leader and maintaining exemplary ethical business practices is a key core principal, and Shape's suppliers are expected to follow Shape's Code of Conduct, locatable at www.shapecorp.com/suppliers.

-1.8 DIVERSITY (REGIONAL SPECIFIC)
+1.5 DIVERSITY (REGIONAL SPECIFIC)